hexagontk/hexagon/port_http_server/README.md

 ### Callbacks

-Callbacks are request's handling code that are bound to routes or filters.
+Callbacks are request's handling blocks that are bound to routes or filters.
+They make the request, response and session objects available to the handling code.

 #### Call